-Texas pesticide deaths: 4 children identified
+Texas pesticide deaths: Family was sick before fatal mixture, police say

 Have there been other high-profile pesticide cases?

 Yes.
-The family of 10-year-old Peyton McCaughey sued the pest control company Terminix after doctors told the family Peyton was suffering from severe brain damage caused by exposure to sulfuryl fluoride, a pesticide used to fumigate his home.
+The family of 10-year-old Peyton McCaughey sued the pest control company Terminix after doctors said that Peyton was suffering from severe brain damage caused by exposure to sulfuryl fluoride, a pesticide used to fumigate his home.

 "His arms would fly around.
 They had to pad the bed.
 His head was going back and forth, non-stop," Peyton's mother said.